Niccolò Machiavelli: The Prince

+Many early readers were shocked at many of the conclusions which Machiavelli makes in The Prince.
 Due to the treatise's controversial analysis on politics, in 1559, the Catholic Church banned The Prince, putting it on the Index Librorum Prohibitorum.
-Humanists, including Erasmus (c.
-1466 – 1536), also viewed the book negatively.
-As a treatise, its primary intellectual contribution to the history of political thought is the fundamental break between political realism and political idealism, due to it being a manual on acquiring and keeping political power.
+Machiavelli is fascinated by, and focuses mainly on, those who aim to create entirely new political societies.
 In contrast with—and in opposition to—Plato and Aristotle, Machiavelli insisted that "imaginary republics and principalities" i.e. the realization of the best political regime is not possible, and as such a prince must seek the "effectual truth" (verita effetuale).

+Machiavelli gives recommendations on how a prince should proceed in domestic and foreign affairs, and gives a classification of the various types of principalities, and how they are organized.
+The book has also gained notoriety for its lionization of bold and ferocious statesmen such as Cesare Borgia and Septimius Severus.

-Concerning the differences and similarities in Machiavelli's advice to ruthless and tyrannical princes in The Prince and his more republican exhortations in Discourses on Livy, a few commentators assert that The Prince, although written as advice for a monarchical prince, contains arguments for the superiority of republican regimes, similar to those found in the Discourses.
-In the 18th century, the work was even called a satire, for example by Jean-Jacques Rousseau (1712–1778).
+There is an ongoing debate on the timeline of the composition of The Prince and his other works.
+Scholar William Connell views that the composition and development of The Prince was a lengthy process with his ideas being revised from 1513 to 1515.
+The title of the finished work, Il Principe differs from the original title De Principatibus ("Of Principalities") and appeared after the book was published in 1532.
+Scholars do not possess any existing manuscript in Machiavelli's own handwriting.
+Concerning the differences and similarities in Machiavelli's advice to ruthless and tyrannical princes in The Prince and his more republican exhortations in Discourses on Livy, some commentators have proposed a synthesis between the two works and assert that The Prince also contains arguments for the superiority of republican regimes, similar to those found in the Discourses.

+In the 18th century, the work was called a satire by Jean-Jacques Rousseau (1712–1778), and other thinkers of the Enlightenment.
 This however is an interpretation that is often refuted by scholars.
+Isaiah Berlin states that he cannot find anything other than Machiavelli's work that "reads less" like a satirical piece.
+Maurizio Viroli writes that the claim "misrepresents the meaning of the text."

-Scholars such as Leo Strauss (1899–1973) and Harvey Mansfield have stated that sections of The Prince and his other works have deliberately esoteric statements throughout them.
+Scholars such as Leo Strauss and Harvey Mansfield have stated that sections of The Prince and his other works have deliberately esoteric statements throughout them.
 However, Mansfield states that this is the result of Machiavelli's seeing grave and serious things as humorous because they are "manipulable by men", and sees them as grave because they "answer human necessities".